ThatQuiz Test Library Take this test now

 • 10.
 It is an apparatus that is used in simple procedure of determining the identity or non-identity of soil samples based on the density distribution.

-A) Density Gradient Apparatus
+A) Density Apparatus

-B) Density Apparatus
+C) Gradient Density Apparatus

-C) Density Gradient Device
+D) Density Gradient Device

-E) Gradient Density Apparatus
+E) Density Gradient Apparatus

 • 11.
 It is the finely powdered material that maybe found on the clothing and footwear of employees engaged in such industries.